Starmute/KORS_rating/README.md

 - Unfinished (example: Cardano, as despite having a working token, its smart contract platform is not yet in operation): 5

 - Working (ex.
-Monero, Bitcoin, Litecoin): 10
+Bitcoin, Litecoin): 10

 # Tx/s scaling